Wing foiling: Precursors

 The history of wing foiling, or simply "winging" begins with the invention of pre-hydrofoil technology wing surfing dating back to 1981, when aeronautical engineer Jim Drake, who also invented windsurfing, and Uli Stanciu, European windsurfing pioneer, together invented and patented the world's first wing.
 Their patented concept was used on a large, non-foiling windsurf board of that era.
 Drake's wing was theoretically based on the symmetrical shape of a flying fish.
 15 years after Drake originally invented windsurfing in 1967, his updated, newer wing concept was different because it was not fixed to the board via a mast and universal joint.

 Soon after, a Frenchman named Roland Le Bail designed a similar wing design.
 In the years that followed, new technology was adapted and wings repeatedly came onto the market in different variants.
 In 1986 a mast borne winged concept called Wind Weapon allowed for high jumps in locations with strong wind but like Drake's first wing, it was pre-hydrofoil technology and never gained popular support.

 The use of the wings is not exclusively tied to water sports; they are also used for sports in the snow, on the beach, or land.
 The designations "Skate Sails", "Wind Skates" or "Kite Wings" should be mentioned as milestones in further development.
 What most of these variants have in common is that they use a stiff frame to stretch the wing, which also acts as handlebars or handles.

-The reason for the moderate success of all these developments is a physical one: friction.
-Wings that are big enough to move a sluggish traditional board (including the rider) have to be big, unwieldy and heavy.
-Newer, lightweight, efficient, inflatable wings offer enough propulsion when combined with foilboards to allow excellent performance characteristics.
+Firstly, the disadvantage of these innovations is linked to the issue of hydrodynamic resistance.
+In order to provide enough power to propel the normal surfboard, more weighty sail/wing construction needs to be applied.
+On the contrary, lighter inflatable wings used along with foilboards minimize friction and resistance.